bluesky-social/ozone/README.md

 ## Development setup

 1. In the separate [atproto project](https://github.com/bluesky-social/atproto), run the dev server using `yarn workspace @atproto/dev-env start`.
 This will run a PDS, seeded with some users and data for you.
-2. Run the development server for Redsky using `yarn dev`.
-This will start running the Redsky frontent at `http://localhost:3000`.
+2. Run the development server for Ozone using `yarn dev`.
+This will start running the Ozone frontent at `http://localhost:3000`.
 3. Navigate to the login page in your browser, at [http://localhost:3000](http://localhost:3000).
 4. Login using the atproto dev-env credentials, which you can find [here](https://github.com/bluesky-social/atproto/blob/a1240f0a37030766dfe0a2ccfdc2810432520ae9/packages/dev-env/src/mock/index.ts#L59-L84).
 For development some example login credentials that would are:
    - Service URL: http://localhost:2583